 We then performed a relevance screening of the articles by title, then abstract (Valentine, 2019), and then relevance to our research questions.
 We retained articles and reports that were (1) written in English, (2) available in full text, (3) applicable to the U.S. K-12 context, and (4) focused on in-service assessment literacy content.
-The first inclusion criterion is necessary because English is the primary language of both researchers and the second criterion focuses research recommendations that are relevant to the assessment culture of the U.S., which may be quite different from other countries.
+The first inclusion criterion is necessary because English is the primary language of both researchers and the second criterion is also a matter of practicality.
+Only a few articles were screened out for these reasons.
+The third criterion focuses research recommendations that are relevant to the assessment culture of the U.S., which may be quite different from other countries.
 However, resources providing conceptual frameworks from English-language based countries, such as Canada, United Kingdom, and Australia, were retained in the initial screening.
 The fourth criterion bounds the search to resources that address assessment literacy content for in-service teachers, rather than assessment literacy for pre-service teacher preparation programs or studies that are off-topic, such as assessment of English as a second language.